BonsaiDen/NodeGame-Tactics/README.md

 - ✓ Server that can handle multiple games / rooms
 - ✓ Tick synced Server / Clients with synced RNG and time
 - ✓ Joining / Leaving Games
-- Sync Player / Client lists
+- ✓ Sync Player / Client lists
+- o Simple Event System on Server and Client
+- Map players to clients and the other way around on the client
 - Twitter login
 - (auto) Choosing of player colors
 - Simple Chat